 Getzlaf’s NHL Numbers Create a Borderline Case

 Getzlaf’s final game will be his 1,157th in the NHL.
-While this is a franchise record Getzlaf comfortably owns, he’s outside the top-30 in games played for a single franchise, behind some notable non-Hall of Famers like Daniel Alfredsson.
-Getzlaf’s 1019 points put him at 88th all-time.
+While this is a franchise record Getzlaf comfortably owns, he’s outside the top 30 in games played for a single franchise.
+Getzlaf’s 1,019 points put him at 88th all-time.
 His primary method of collecting points came from assists, and his total of 737 is good enough for 49th all-time.

 Getzlaf’s counting stats become an asset during the postseason.
 Recent memories of the Ducks missing the playoffs have made it easy to forget that Getzlaf maintained a near-point-per-game pace with 120 points in 125 playoff games.
 In the 2017 playoffs, the Ducks’ last deep playoff run of Getzlaf’s career, he scored 19 points in 17 games.